BMW 6 Series (F12)

-The third generation of the BMW 6 Series consists of the BMW F12 (two-door convertible version), BMW F13 (two-door coupe version) BMW F06 (four-door "Gran Coupe" version) executive-sized grand tourers.
+The third generation of the BMW 6 Series consists of the BMW F12 (two-door convertible version), BMW F13 (two-door coupé version) BMW F06 (four-door "Gran Coupé" version) executive-sized grand tourers.
 The F12/F13/F06 generation was produced from 2011 to 2018 and is often collectively referred to as the F12.

-The F12 shares a platform and many features with the F10 5 Series and F01 7 Series, with the F12/13 having a shorter wheelbase than the F10, while the F06's wheelbase matches the F10's.
+The F12 shares a platform and many features with the F10 5 Series and F01 7 Series, with the two-door F12/13 models having a shorter wheelbase than the F10, while the four-door F06's wheelbase matches the F10's.

-The M6 version is powered by the S63 twin-turbocharged V8 engine mated to a 7-speed dual clutch transmission.
+The M6 versions are powered by the S63 twin-turbocharged V8 engine mated to a 7-speed dual clutch transmission.
 It is the first M6 model to use a turbocharged engine.

-Production of the F12 generation ended when the Gran Coupe models were discontinued in September 2018.
+Production of the F12 generation ended, first with the Coupé in February 2017, then the convertible in February 2018, and finally Gran Coupé models which were discontinued in September 2018.
 The successor to the F12, the BMW 8 Series (G15), began production in June 2018.
+The 6 Series nameplate was re-used for the BMW 6 Series Gran Turismo (G32) which is still executive-sized being based upon the contemporary 5 Series (G30) and has features of a four-door coupé like frameless doors and sloping rear roofline; however unlike the F06 Gran Coupé which is a sedan the G32 Gran Turismo is a 5-door liftback succeeding the BMW 5 Series Gran Turismo (F07).

 Development and launch

 The new 6 Series was first shown as the "BMW Concept 6 Series" coupé concept car at the 2010 Paris Motor Show.
 The exterior was designed by Nader Faghihzadeh, and the interior by Christian Bauer.

 Unusually for BMW, the production version of the convertible was released before the coupé.
 The convertible version was officially introduced in January at the 2011 North American International Auto Show, while the coupé was introduced in April at the Shanghai Auto Show and New York Auto Show.
-The Gran Coupé was introduced at the 2012 New York Auto Show.
+The Gran Coupé was introduced at the 2012 New York Auto Show and the 2012 Geneva Motor Show.

 Initial models included the 640i and 650i, while 640d and 650i xDrive models were later added to the lineup.
 The kerb weight of the model range is 1715–1985 kg.